 Walkers Shortbread is his life and his passion, but Jim Walker is also a community man and feels that his business and Speyside are intertwined.
 Relaxing with a dram, Jim chats to Ghillie in her whisky barn about humble beginnings becoming multi-national on a bit of good quality butter, flour and sugar!

-Swimming with watermelons and luring a Scottish husband with aubergines
+Swimming with watermelons and how to lure a husband

 The Really Garlicky Company is both a surprise and a delight.
 Who would have thought that some of the best garlic could be grown in Scottish Highalnds?
 Ghillie catches up with Mrs Garlic, Gilli Allingham, one half of the husband and wife team, to find out why on earth they thought of growing garlic when they could have stuck with potatoes, barley, cattle or sheep!